mspnp/aks-baseline-regulated/docs/deploy/14-validation-logs.md

 ### Regulatory compliance

-If your subscription has the **Azure Security Benchmark** Azure Policy initiative applied, and **Industry & regulatory standards** enabled (e.g. **PCI DSS 3.2.1**), the **Regulatory compliance** dashboard will allow you to see compliance status for controls that have been mapped by Azure to the specific standard.
+If your subscription has the **Azure Security Benchmark** Azure Policy initiative applied, and **Industry & regulatory standards** enabled (such as **PCI DSS 3.2.1**), the **Regulatory compliance** dashboard will allow you to see compliance status for controls that have been mapped by Azure to the specific standard.
 The view is updated about once every 24 hours, this includes its initial scan.
 So if you enabled this as part of the walkthrough (steps found on the [Subscription page](./04-subscription.md)), you may not yet see any content in here.

 1. Open the [Regulatory compliance dashboard](https://portal.azure.com/#blade/Microsoft_Azure_Security/SecurityMenuBlade/22) in Microsoft Defender for Cloud.
 1. Review the Industry summary and any recommendations.